TomiG06/CLNotes/README.md

 # CLNotes

 ## Description
-CLNotes is a (crud) command line tool that helps you keep track of your notes/todos using the command line, like a pro B-)
+CLNotes is a (crud) command line tool that helps you keep track of your notes/todos using the command line, like a pro(grammer) B-)

 ## Installation
 ```